 - Clean Up & Out.
 In addition to documents, cleaning up and cleaning out offices, production, service and storage areas can more easily be done during slow periods.
 Businesses that are running in high gear during busy seasons usually only have time to do minimal physical cleaning.
 Even if a cleaning service is hired, slow periods can offer an opportunity for cleaning crews to do more extensive cleaning tasks.

 - Get Educated.
 Ever been to a training conference where half of the attendees are on their cell phones half of the time?
 They're likely in the midst of a busy season back at the office.
 So they're dividing their attention between the two activities and being ineffective at both.
 They would have been better advised to go to training when business is slow (and they can turn off their phones!).

 - Get Social.
 Though some businesses get slow when their clients are really busy, others mirror their clients' peak and valley pattern.
 So if both the business and clients are slow, why not do some friendly networking and visiting?
 There's less pressure on both parties and it can help solidify standing relationships for when business does pick up.

 - Develop New Business Programs.
 It's difficult to think about the future when knee deep in alligators!
 Quiet business periods offer that break to look more reflectively on results and plan more effectively for all aspects of the operation.

 - R&R. Small business owners can be notorious for never taking a vacation.
 Then when it gets slow they spend their time worrying.
 Recipe for stress!
 Take a break, even if it's only for a short time!
 Avoid the temptation to try to handle everything remotely by developing procedures for handling business during this time and communicating these procedures, as appropriate, to relevant personnel, clients and colleagues.
-Might be a good time to check out these: Best Books on Personal Philosophy.

 © 2014 Heidi Thorne